Navigating the New CQC Framework: Quality Statements and Regulation 9A

 - Sep 23

-- 3 min read
+- 4 min read

-The Care Quality Commission (CQC) has implemented significant changes to its inspection and assessment model.
+The Care Quality Commission (CQC) has made significant changes to its inspection and assessment model.
 Two key developments are central to this shift: the introduction of Quality Statements within the Single Assessment Framework (SAF) and the implementation of Regulation 9A: Visiting and Accompaniment.
 Both developments alter how providers must evidence compliance and safeguard the rights and experiences of people who use services.

-From KLOEs to Quality Statements
+Understanding the Shift: From KLOEs to Quality Statements

 In November 2023, the CQC began rolling out the Single Assessment Framework, which was fully implemented by March 2024.
-This framework replaced the KLOE model with 34 concise Quality Statements, organised under the five key questions: Safe, Effective, Caring, Responsive, and Well-led.
+This framework replaced the KLOE model with 34 concise Quality Statements, organised under five key questions: Safe, Effective, Caring, Responsive, and Well-led.

 Each Quality Statement begins with the word “We” to define provider responsibilities.
 These are paired with “I statements” that describe what people using services should expect to experience.
 Examples include:

-Safe: “We assess and manage risks to people’s health, safety and wellbeing.”
+Safe: “We assess and manage risks to people’s health, safety, and wellbeing.”

 Well-led: “We have clear roles and accountabilities, and our leaders model a culture of openness and learning.”